igilham/kf-backend-test-kata/README.md

 This completes the task and leaves a little cleaning up to do around the tests, refactoring and error handling.
 I'm running out of time for the final cleanup this evening, but I might also look at logging and general UX in success/failure scenarios.
 The entry point handles basic errors but not in a very useful of elegant way at present.

 I've added a bundler using esbuild to make a small, self-contained distribution.

+## Closing thoughts

+On the final requirement around handling `500` errors - My code will catch the error, print a pretty useless message and quit at the moment.
+No harm is done and the user is free to retry.
+It is possible to add retry loops etc. but that seems overkill for a small command-line-utility.

+I also put all the inputs into a config file.
+I'd expect a tool like this to accept command-line arguments for that purpose but it's probably out of scope for the purpose of the exercise.
+I've used `commander` for this in the past.